“Yoga is the journey of the self, through the self, to the self” – Bhagavad Gita

-This practice is beneficial to a human body in various ways like healing chronic pain in the lower back, arthritis as well as helping manage stress, improving sleep quality and providing overall improvements in health.
+This practice is beneficial to the human body in various ways like healing chronic pain in the lower back, arthritis as well as helping manage stress, improving sleep quality and providing overall improvements in health.

 Forms of Yoga – One for all, all for one